Becoming Urban Cyclists: From Socialization to Skills

 Matthieu Adam and Nathalie Ortar, Becoming Urban Cyclists: From Socialization to Skills, 2022, ISBN 978-1-910481-17-2, £19.99.

 Copies can be purchased directly from the publisher using this ordering system and through booksellers and distributors.
-This order is for print books only and these are despatched through the postal system (postage and packing free in the UK, postage only applicable elsewhere).
-The ebook version is available through Google Play and library collections including EBSCO, Ebook Central and Gardners.
-E-books are available through Google Play and through library collections, such as EBSCO, Ebook Central and Gardners.
+This ordering system is for print books only and these are despatched through the postal system.
+Other means of payment for the print version are institutional purchase orders and cheques made payable to the University of Chester.
+Please email any ordering queries or call +44(0)1244 513305.
+There is no charge for postage and packing in the UK for paperback books, but postal charges are applicable for overseas orders.
+Please note that for books sent overseas there may be local taxes applied in the country of destination and customs delays.
+The e-book version (in PDF format) is currently available through Google Play and library collections such as EBSCO, Ebook Central and Gardners.

 For more details on University of Chester Press books, please visit: www.chester.ac.uk/university-press